-When you are approving a revision, if all of the changes needed (needs change notes, article discussion forum) have been done and more are not currently planned, go ahead and mark the article as ready for localization.
+When you are approving a revision, if all of the changes needed (needs change notes, article discussion forum) have been done and more are not planned (for the current or next release), mark the article as ready for localization.

 Localization is a lot of work and is often done by just one person.
 Only the top 20 or so articles get localized in some locales.
-Our top articles generally don't need any changes other than updates for a new version of Firefox.
-Since we know what's coming, we try to make sure that all required changes are done four weeks prior to a Firefox release so that localizers can use those four weeks for getting their work done.
+Our top articles generally don't need any changes, other than updates for a new version of Firefox.
+Since we know what's coming, we try to make sure that all required changes are done before a Firefox release so that localizers can use that extra time for getting their work done.

-If you are not marking a revision as ready for localization when approving it (like in the case above), you can mark it ready by clicking the status on the revision's history entry and confirming.
+If you are not marking a revision as ready for localization when approving it (like in the case above), you can mark it ready at any time by clicking the “Not ready for localization” status entry (an X symbol) under the R column of the article revision history and confirming.

-In order to prevent someone translating an article in flux, when you click "Translate article," you are given the most recent version that has been marked ready for localization.
-And once a new revision of an article has been approved, the article is not added to localization dashboards as needing an update unless the revision is marked with the second or third revision levels AND the ready for localization flag is checked.
+In order to prevent someone from translating an article in flux, when you click “Translate article”, you are given the most recent version that has been marked ready for localization.
+Once a new revision of an article has been approved, the article is not added to localization dashboards as needing an update unless the revision is marked with the second or third revision levels AND the ready for localization flag is checked.
 This also sends out an email notification to everyone watching for articles that are ready to localize.

 Sometimes people that participate in a discussion about an article make significant contributions to a revision even if they weren't the one to actually edit the wiki.
 In cases like this, you can edit the list of contributors to an article (on the article history page) to include them.
 Bonus points for letting them know you did this!

 To add a contributor, go to the Show History page for an article.
 Scroll down under the revisions and click the “Edit contributors” link, type the contributor name and then click.